steven2358/awesome-generative-ai/README.md

 - [Avatar AI](https://avatarai.me/) - Create your own AI-generated avatars.
 - [ClipDrop](https://clipdrop.co/) - Create professional visuals without a photo studio.
 - [Lensa](https://prisma-ai.com/lensa) - An all-in-one image editing app that includes the generation of personalized avatars using Stable Diffusion.
+- [Deploy Prompt](https://deployprompt.com/) - Is an tool for prompt engineering that allows you to create and share prompts.

 ### Image libraries
 - [Lexica](https://lexica.art/) - Stable Diffusion search engine.